 Karyotype assessment is important to consider in all epilepsies where the etiology is uncertain as dysmorphic features may be subtle or not apparent.
 Karyotype examination should be extended to 50-100 mitoses to exclude mosaicism.
 Karyotype examination may need to be supplemented by a FISH analysis with sub-telomeric region-specific probes or by a CGH microarray for the diagnosis of some chromosomal abnormalities.
 For some disorders, examination of cells other than blood lymphocytes may be required.

 This chromosomal abnormality is associated with intellectual impairment, developmental delay and epilepsy.
-Seizures of various types may occur, however these are typically generalized (myoclonic, absence and generalized convulsive).
+Seizures of various types may occur, however these are typically generalized (myoclonic, absence and generalized tonic-clonic).
 Dysmorphic features may include everted lips, deep-set eyes, upslanting palpebral fissures, hypertelorism, synophris, prominent philtrum and hypotonic facies.
 A CGH microarray is usually the most useful diagnostic test.

 This chromosomal abnormality is associated with intellectual impairment (moderate-severe), behavioral disorder, epilepsy and dysmorphic features including microcephaly, turricephaly, deep-set-eyes, broad nasal bridge, high arched or cleft palate, carp shaped mouth and small hands and feet.
 Cardiac defects may occur.
 Neuroimaging shows abnormal myelination, and may show cerebellar hypoplasia.
-Seizures are of early onset and seizures with autonomic features are common (which may result in cardiac arrhythmia and apnoea).
+Seizures are of early onset and seizures with focal autonomic seizures features are common (which may result in cardiac arrhythmia and apnoea).
 It is notable that this chromosome deletion may include the TCF4 gene, which is mutated in Pitt Hopkins Syndrome.